AMERICAN ASSOCIATION OF PORT AUTHORITIES – 2014 AWARD

 You can download the AAPA Award application document for more site history, construction and implementation details, treatment system goals, and even a photo of stormwater samples collected at each stage of treatment.
 AAPA Award application – Port of Tacoma

-To read more about our stormwater management solution for the West Hylebos log yard, and a few of our other waterfront stormwater improvements, click HERE.
 The West Hylebos log yard stormwater treatment system was designed to treat pollutants that are difficult to remove, as well to be flexible for potential changes to future site use.
 The system continues to operate smoothly and the Port continues to meet stringent permit benchmarks.

 NAFSMA 2014 Excellence in Communication Award

 The National Association of Flood and Stormwater Management Agencies (NAFSMA) announced the winners of its nationwide communications contest at the organization’s national conference in Boston.
 This contest was designed to recognize programs that not only provide examples of work regarding flood awareness, but also pollution prevention.
-Kennedy/Jenks’ Terminal AKART and ISGP Corrective Action Guidance Manual prepared for the Washington Public Ports Association won First Place in the Improving Water Quality category.
+KJ’s Terminal AKART and ISGP Corrective Action Guidance Manual prepared for the Washington Public Ports Association won First Place in the Improving Water Quality category.
 For background on this project, see our blog post from July 2014.

 Port of Vancouver – Floating Wetlands to Help Treat Stormwater

-For many years, Kennedy/Jenks has supported the Port of Vancouver with their stormwater needs.
+For many years, KJ has supported the Port of Vancouver with their stormwater needs.
 One of our recent projects involving floating wetlands has been featured on the Port’s website.
 Check out their latest article about how they intend to use floating wetlands to help reduce metals in stormwater.

 Contact Us for More Information